Jayxdeep/hospitals_data/README.md

 This project, developed for DUHackathon 4.0, demonstrates practical backend development skills and problem-solving capabilities in handling real-world healthcare data management.

+This project currently runs on a local MongoDB database.
+To test it fully, clone the repo, install dependencies, and set up a MongoDB connection.

 Feel free to contribute